nicolas-kuechler/doe-suite/README.md

 For each suite design you can optionally configure multiple ETL pipelines to process result files.

-The reason for this is that between experiments from different domains, there are a lot of common steps which can be covered by shared implementations
+The reason for this is that between experiments from different domains, there are a lot of common steps which can be covered by shared implementations.
 For example, experiments may report results in a CSV and hence extracting this CSV file from the results folder structure is a common step.
 In case an experiment has some unique requirements, a project can define its own extractors, transformers, and loaders.